mmmorris1975/aws-runas/docs/saml_client_config.md

 ```

 The Azure AD client is also configured to allow "guest" account access (which federates the authentication of an Azure
 AD principal with an external identity provider).
+The big caveat being that the external identity provider must be
-If the AAD username of the guest user matches the username configured
+supported by aws-runas.
+If the AAD username of the guest user matches the username configured in the federated
-in the federated identity provider, no additional configuration is required.
-If the username is different between AAD and
+identity provider, no additional configuration is required.
+If the username is different between AAD and the external
-the external identity provider, you can set the `federated_username` attribute in the profile to the value of the username
+identity provider, you can set the `federated_username` attribute in the profile to the value of the username in the
-in the external identity provider.
+external identity provider.
 The following example shows how this might be configured:

 ```text
 saml_auth_url = https://myapps.microsoft.com/signin/__app-name__/__app-id__?tenantId=__tenant-id__